salina-health/www.salina.ai/content/mental-health.md

 access to professional help is challenging.

-The dominance of online[^2] video and audio sessions provides access, but also a rich data source that is currently under analysed.
+The dominance of online[^2] video and audio sessions provides access, but also a rich data source that is currently under analyzed.

 ## Therapy intelligence